Jaslan Mädiev: Career

 Mädiev began his career in 2004, as a specialist at the JSC "Alliance Bank", afterwards, he worked for a short time at the Morgan Stanley investment bank in London.
 Subsequently, from 2007 to 2008 he was the chief manager of the corporate finance department of the Kazyna Sustainable Development Fund, an expert at the Center for Strategic Development and Analysis of the Presidential Administration of Kazakhstan, and director of the treasury department of the Samruk-Kazyna fund in 2008.

 From 2009 to 2010, Mädiev served as deputy chairman of the Board of the "KAZYNA CAPITAL MANAGEMENT" JSC, and in the years 2010 to 2014, he worked as the Managing Director-Member and deputy chairman of the Board of the Development Bank of Kazakhstan.

 Starting from 2014 and ending with 2015, he held various managing position in the National Bank of Kazakhstan.
 Afterwards, from 2017 to 2018, Mädiev was acting vice president, vice president for finance of Kazakhstan Temir Joly.
 In 2018 he became President of the department.

 On 9 April 2019, Mädiev appointed as the Vice Minister of National Economy of Kazakhstan.
 From 1 October 2020 to 13 January 2022, he served as the deputy chairman of the Agency for Strategic Planning and Reforms of Kazakhstan.

 On 14 January 2022, it was announced that Mädiev was appointed as First Deputy Minister of Digital Development, Innovation and Aerospace Industry, becoming the Vice Minister to controversial Bağdat Musin.
 In October 2022, he also became the General Manager of Binance Kazakhstan.

 Following Bağdat Musin's "willing" resignation in April 2024, the ministerial post was briefly left vacant.
 On 6 May 2024, President Kassym-Jomart Tokayev then appointed Mädiev as the new Minister of Digital Development, Innovation and Aerospace Industry.
+Following the reorganization of the ministry into the Ministry of Artificial Intelligence and Digital Development, Madiev was appointed Deputy Prime Minister and Minister of Artificial Intelligence and Digital Development on 29 September 2025.